 The Government-wide financial statements are the statement of net position and the statement of activities.
 These statements use accounting methods similar to those used by private-sector companies.
 Emphasis is placed on the net position of governmental activities and the change in net position.
-Governmental activities are primarily supported by special assessments.
+Governmental activities are primarily supported by special assessments and landowner contributions.